Striped hyena: Reproduction and development

 The gestation period lasts 90–91 days.
 Striped hyena cubs are born with adult markings, closed eyes, and small ears.
 This is in marked contrast to newborn spotted hyena cubs which are born almost fully developed, though with black, unmarked coats.
 Their eyes open after 7–8 days, and the cubs leave their dens after one month.
 Cubs are weaned at the age of 2 months, and are then fed by both parents.
 By autumn, the cubs are half the size of their parents.
 In the wild, striped hyenas can live for 12 years, while in captivity they have been known to reach 23.

-Burrowing behaviours
+Burrowing behaviour

 The striped hyena may dig its own dens, but it also establishes its lairs in caves, rock fissures, erosion channels, and burrows formerly occupied by porcupines, wolves, warthogs, and aardvarks.
 Hyena dens can be identified by the presence of bones at their entrances.
 The striped hyena hides in caves, niches, pits, dense thickets, reeds, and plume grass during the day to shelter from predators, heat, or winter cold.
 The size and elaboration of striped hyena dens varies according to location.
 Dens in the Karakum have entrances 0.67–0.72 m wide and are extended over a distance of 4.15–5 m, with no lateral extensions or special chambers.
 In contrast, hyena dens in Israel are much more elaborate and large, exceeding 27 m in length.